rudimusmaximus/BurningGAS/README.md

 # How to use
 Open a new google spreadsheet.

-Pull the .gs and .html files form this repository into your sheet's attached script editor.
+Pull the .gs and .html files from this repository into your sheet's attached script editor.

 Enable any advanced services listed in the menu functions like sheets (both in